| Answers to Common Questions about the ZODIAC

 powerplant and instruments package, the builder gets everything needed to build and fly

+the ZODIAC aircraft.
 Items not included in the kit are the exterior paint, cabin upholstery, and battery.

 In the kit, all the wing ribs and fuselage bulkheads are supplied pre-formed.
 For example,